Skip to main content

 How does informed consent work for Telehealth?

-Certain states do not require consent, while some require verbal consent, and others require written consent that must be stored in the client’s record.
+Informed consent requirements vary by state, with some not requiring consent, others requiring verbal consent, and some requiring written consent that must be stored in the client’s record.

-Do you have some examples of informed consent documents?
+Do you have examples of informed consent documents?

-Your account will include a default consent form for Telehealth, but providers should review it very closely and update as needed.
-For best practices, see our guide that walks through Creating your own custom Consent for Telehealth Consultation intake form
+Your account includes a default consent form for Telehealth.
+Please be sure to review it very closely and customize it as needed.
+To learn more, see Creating a custom Consent for Telehealth Consultation form.

 Preparing for Telehealth appointments